MichaelBaker/mpl-v1/readme.md

 [ ] Create the base Unmanaged parser
 [ ] JS backend for Unmanaged
 [ ] LLVM backend for Unmanaged

+## TODO Think about

+[ ] How to handle FFI
-[ ] Add incremental parsing for Untyped (only parsing changed parts of a file and updating the otherwise already processed tree)
+[ ] How to structure incremental parsing (only parsing changed parts of a file and updating the otherwise already processed tree)
+[ ] How should the memory API be for Unmanaged.
+What guarantees should its type system encode?
+[ ] How can Untyped code call Typed code without any extra ceremony?
+[ ] How can Typed code call Unmanaged code without any extra ceremony?
+[ ] How can Untyped code call Unmanaged code without any extra ceremony?

 ## Language Facilities